Prashar Lake

 Parashar Lake (also spelled Prashar Lake) is a freshwater lake located at an elevation of 2730 m in the Mandi district of Himachal Pradesh, India.
-It lies 49 km east of the town of Mandi, and has a three storied pagoda-like temple dedicated to the sage Parashara situated on its bank.
+It lies 12 km north of the town of Mandi, and has a three storied pagoda-like temple dedicated to the sage Parashara situated on its bank.
+It contains a floating island.

-The lake is a notable tourist hotspot for its floating island.
+History

-History and mythology
+The lake was considered sacred by the sage Parashara, who meditated here.
+The temple was built in the 14th century by Raja Ban Sen of Mandi in honor of the sage and thus, considering the Himachali architecture, the lake was named after him.

-The lake is named after the ancient Hindu sage Parashara, who considered the lake to be sacred and meditated there.
-The pagoda-style temple was built in the 14th century by Raja Ban Sen of Mandi in honor of the sage and thus, considering the Himachali architecture, the lake was named after him.
+Details

-Every year, three grand fairs are held at Rishi Parashar's sacred site, further enhancing its religious significance.
-These major festivals—Kashi, Rishi Panchami, and Sauranahuli—attract numerous devotees.
-During these gatherings, deities from Shanor, Badar, Uttarshal, and other valleys arrive with their devotees, providing an opportunity for cultural exchange and strengthening the bonds between different communities.
+The lake is located at an elevation of 2730 m above sea level.
+With deep blue waters, the lake is held sacred to the sage Parashar and he is regarded to have meditated there.
+Surrounded by snow-capped peaks and looking down on the fast flowing river Beas, the lake can be approached from Mandi or from Bajaura in Kullu Valley.
+Both routes are 49 km.
+There is a round, floating island in the lake, which is a common natural phenomenon found all around the world.
+It is composed of plant matter in various stages of decomposition, and is held afloat by the oxygen in its plants' roots.
+The floating island moves in all directions in the lake.
+The floating island covers 7% of the area of the lake.